MolotovCherry/RustPlay/README.md

 - Obvious redesign of all the buttons, including that play button.
 It looks wrong

 ## Contributions
 All contributions are welcome!

+If you'd like to contribute, please choose a goal above! :smile: If you need help, please head over to the discussions section of the project

 Let's make this the best Rust Scratch app ever!